yelbachir/multgam_pkg/README.md

 - `lambInit`: a vector of starting values for the L2 regularization hyper-parameters,
 - `betaInit`: a vector of starting values for the regression coefficients,
 - `groupReg`: a list of as many vectors as there are non-smooth functions in the parametric multiple regression model.
-Each element of this list should be a vector or a scalar (indicating the intercept) contains as many values as of how to regularize the parametric forms, i.e., one lambda for a group of beta or one lambda per beta? default value is the same hyper-parameter for all parametric regression coefficients,
+Each element of this list should be a vector or a scalar (indicating the intercept) contains as many values as of how to regularize the parametric forms, i.e., one lambda for a group of beta or one lambda per beta? default value is the same hyper-parameter for all parametric regression coefficients, the functions of inputs are not necessarily smooth but their regression coefficients are constrained by the L2 penalty with possibly different amounts
 - `ListConvInfo$iterMax`: the number of maximal iterations for the optimization of the log-marginal likelihood and the penalized log-likelihood,
 - `ListConvInfo$progressPen`: if `TRUE`, information about the progress of maximization of the penalized log-likelihood will be printed,
 - `ListConvInfo$PenTol`: the tolerance for the maximization of the penalized log-likelihood,